These “baby” names are banned in Australia and, tbh, we can see why

 Japan

-If you thought using foreign names could be a workaround for naming your child something that is banned in Australia, you might still want to do some research before you choose baby names that could get you kiddo in hot water during vacation.
-In Japan, the name Akuma is prohibited because it means “devil”.
-Apparently two parents tried to use the name for their son in 1993, but the government stepped in.
+If you thought using foreign names could be a workaround for naming your child something that is banned in Australia, you might still want to do some research before you choose baby names that could get your kiddo in hot water during vacation.
+The name Akuma is prohibited in Japan because it means “devil”.
+Apparently, two parents tried to use the name for their son in 1993, but the government stepped in.

 Morocco

 Here’s an interesting one!
-While “Sarah” is perhaps one of the most traditional and popular names around the world, moroccan parents who are fans of the monikers unfortunately have to choose a different name for their kids.
-This is because the have to pick a name from a government-approved list that fit the “Moroccan identity.”
+While “Sarah” is perhaps one of the most traditional and popular names around the world, Moroccan parents who are fans of the moniker unfortunately have to choose a different name for their kids.
+This is because they have to pick a name from a government-approved list that fits the “Moroccan identity.”
 Sarah, being a Hebrew name, does not pass the test.

-What are all of the banned baby names in Australia?
+The full list of banned baby names in Australia

 We weren’t able to go over them all in detail, so here’s the full list of banned names in Australia.
 Parents, we’re so sorry if this ruins your perfect baby name idea!